cloudmesh/client/_sources/commands/command_register.txt

 into the existing yaml file.
 However, please be careful, as it will overwrite the contents in ~/.cloudmesh/cloudmesh.yaml

-.. todo:: Erika. we used to have a .bak.# when we modified the yaml file, do
+.. todo:: We used to have a .bak.# when we modified the yaml file, do
 	  you still have this

 Hence the command